aragon/hack/docs/guides-agent-app.md

 Finally, note that running the above command will trigger a vote in **B**: you'll need to vote *yes* to confirm the minting of the token.

-To confirm the minting of this token run:
+We can do this either directly through the UI or by running:

 ```
 dao exec <name of dao B> <voting app address of dao B> "vote" 1 true true --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/
 ```

 ### **3. Create a vote in B to add a third entity**

-As in step 2, we'll run `dao exec` again, except this time the first argument to `mint` will be the address of the third entity.
+As in step 2, we'll run `dao exec` again, except this time the first argument to `mint` will be the address of the third entity we want to add to B.

 ```
 dao exec <name of dao B> <token manager app address of dao B> mint <third entity's address> 1000000000000000000 --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/